 The program offers a Master of Arts (MA) in Biostatistics and a Doctor of Philosophy (PhD) in Biostatistics.
 Students may specialize in one of three areas: 1) clinical trials, 2) statistical genetics, and 3) observational studies, or take a general course of study.

-Our 25 faculty members are deeply involved in a wide range of methodological areas encompassing observational studies, clinical trials, and statistical genetics with collaborative research projects, including: determining risk factors for cardiovascular disease, Alzheimer’s disease and others, healthy aging and longevity; tuberculosis and other infectious diseases; the effects of substance use on mental and physical health, Gulf War illness, DNA sequencing, and Superfund research on the impact of hazardous waste sites on community health.
+Our 25 faculty members are deeply involved in a wide range of methodological areas encompassing observational studies, clinical trials, and statistical genetics with collaborative research projects that include determining risk factors for cardiovascular disease, Alzheimer’s disease and others, healthy aging and longevity; tuberculosis and other infectious diseases; the effects of substance use on mental and physical health, Gulf War illness, DNA sequencing, and Superfund research on the impact of hazardous waste sites on community health.

 In teaching our students, we emphasize the statistical aspects of research, including study design, data management, and statistical analysis, as well as communicating the results in a meaningful way.